LouiseDevTeam/Aracataca/README.md

 ## License

-Macondo is available under the AGPL-3.0 License.
+Aracataca is available under the AGPL-3.0 License.